billzajac/betsy/README.md

 * http://localhost:3000/etsy_response_listener
 * https://YOUR_PRODUCTION_DOMAIN/etsy_response_listener

-After running the generator and migrating, open config/initializers/betsy.rb and set your API key and redirect url to the correct values.
+After running the generator, migrating, and configuring your app with Etsy, Your API key and Callback URL values are referred to in: config/initializers/betsy.rb
-It is currently configured to ENV.
+It is currently configured to look for the following ENV variables. **Be sure** your ETSY_CALLBACK_URL_BASE matches your Callback URL exactly (minus /etsy_response_listener)
 I like the gem dotenv.
-Then I only have to edit .env to look like this.
+Then I only have to edit .env to look like this:

     ETSY_API_KEY=YOUR_PRIVATE_API_KEY
-    ETSY_REDIRECT_URL=http://localhost:3000 # for local dev -- set accordingly for your prod env
+    ETSY_CALLBACK_URL_BASE=http://localhost:3000 # do not add /etsy_response_listener

+Be sure to configure your production environment to use https://YOUR_PRODUCTION_DOMAIN/ for ETSY_CALLBACK_URL_BASE

 Now Betsy should be configured for use.